Zone Face Lift

 How do you remove Moles?

-Shave excision is the easiest and most common way of mole removing a mole that protrudes from the skin.
+Shave excision and surgical curettage are the easiest and most common methods for removing a protruding mole.

-The procedure is for raised moles, not flat moles, which require full surgical removal with a private surgeon.
+The procedure is for raised moles, not flat moles, which require full surgical removal.

 What are Moles?